Are you a selfie-taker or a selfie-culture shamer?

 Last time I checked I knew hundreds of women who put a lot of effort into their looks yet still were compassionate, thoughtful, generous women–not the definition of a narcissist at all.

-It is ultimately a countercultural act to take a selfie and share it in this world of mass media and it’s all-prevalent, all-conforming images.
+It is ultimately a countercultural act to take a selfie and share it in this world of mass media and it’s all-prevalent all-conforming images.

-While we who are alive and expressive stir shit up by celebrating our own life and those of others, intimately, defiantly, and socially! 🦟
+While we who are alive and expressive stir shit up by celebrating our own lives and those of others, intimately, defiantly, and socially! 🦟